CANDELbio/redcap-k8s-templates/README.md

 Follow [these instructions](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html#installing-with-helm) to install cert-manager on the cluster.
 At the time of writing, v0.12.0 was the most recent version.
 If you are upgrading from an older version of cert-manager, it can be easier to [uninstall](https://cert-manager.io/docs/installation/uninstall/kubernetes/) and then reinstall.

-First, go to the files located at `./k8s/templates/issuers/staging-issuer.yaml` and `./k8s/templates/production-issuer.yaml` and replace `your-email@here.com` with an email address where notifications about your SSL certificates should be sent.
+Once cert-manager is installed, go to the files located at `./k8s/templates/issuers/staging-issuer.yaml` and `./k8s/templates/production-issuer.yaml` and replace `your-email@here.com` with an email address where notifications about your SSL certificates should be sent.

-Next, setup the staging and production issuers.
+Next, create the staging and production issuers on the cluster.

 ```shell
 $ kubectl --namespace=redcap apply -f ./k8s/templates/issuers/staging-issuer.yaml
 $ kubectl --namespace=redcap apply -f ./k8s/templates/templates/production-issuer.yaml
 ```

 Now we can deploy our ingress with the cert-manager field uncommented.
 Edit the file `./k8s/templates/redcap/redcap-ingress.yaml`.
-Uncomment the cert-manager.io/issuer line that is shown below.
+Uncomment the staging cert-manager.io/issuer line that is shown below.

 ```
     cert-manager.io/issuer: "letsencrypt-staging"
 ```

-Now apply it.
+Save and apply it.

 ```shell
 $ kubectl --namespace=redcap apply -f ./k8s/templates/redcap/redcap-ingress.yaml